Skip to main content

 • Knowledge demands

-Because they are anchored in the SCASS rubric, our evaluators surface actionable insights into why a text may be complex or not complex enough and how to best scaffold it for students.
+Because they are anchored in the Qualitative Text Complexity rubric (SAP), our evaluators surface actionable insights into why a text may be complex or not complex enough and how to best scaffold it for students.
 This gives you the fine-grained data you need to ensure quality generated texts.

 Expert-annotated benchmark datasets